Zaid-Ajaj/the-elmish-book/chapters/scaling/splitting-programs.md

 ```
 It comes down to the syntax of `(ChildMsg >> dispatch)` which effectively *translates* messages from the child program message type (i.e. `CounterMsg` and `CounterMsg`) into a message type of the parent program (i.e. `Msg`) which is then `dispatch`-ed back into the dispatch loop to be handled by the `update` function and so on and so forth.

 In many examples out there, this final form is shown as a first example which could prove to be quite of a head-scratcher, I know for me it was.
-However, once you disect where it comes from and the reasoning behind it then it all makes sense.
+However, once you dissect where it comes from and the reasoning behind it then it all makes sense.

 ### Refactoring `update` and `init`: